fdegir/infra-workshop/openstack/README.md

 ```

 If you encounter issues while running the deployment, please rerun the above
-command as the issues are probably temporary and the installation will probably
+command as the issues are probably temporary and the installation will
 succeed.

 ## Prepare for Initial Use <a name="prepare-initial-use"></a>